-Assuming the sale of 4,000,000 shares of common stock in this offering (or 4,600,000 shares if the underwriters exercise their option to purchase additional shares in full), our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 49.9% of our capital stock (or 46.5% if the underwriters exercise their option to purchase additional shares in full).
+Our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately % of our capital stock (or % if the underwriters exercise their option to purchase additional shares in full).
 As a result, if these stockholders were to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they act together, would control the election of directors and decisions on any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire or result in management of our company that our public stockholders disagree with.
-See "Principal Stockholders" for further information regarding the stock ownership of our directors, executive officers and principal stockholders.
+See "Principal and Selling Stockholders" for further information regarding the stock ownership of our directors, executive officers and principal stockholders.